- 2

 Chocolate and orange go together like peas in a pod, but at Erbology we like to put our own stamp on things.
 If it’s possible, we think that the orange-sea buckthorn-chocolate combo might even beat the original!

 Sea buckthorn is a berry which grows in coastal regions and at high altitudes.
 It’s a nutritional powerhouse, boasting 12 times more vitamin C than an orange in just one little berry.
-It works brilliantly in sweet dishes and, thanks to its unusual flavor, sea buckthorn desserts never fail to impress.
+It works brilliantly in sweet dishes and, thanks to its unusual flavour, sea buckthorn desserts never fail to impress.

 Sea buckthorn absolutely loves citrus fruits, so the combination of tart sea buckthorn and sweet clementine is a match made in heaven.

 You can drink sea buckthorn juice neat, and could perhaps use the juice poured over the clementines here, too.
 However, for convenience (and because we love to bake with sea buckthorn), we’ve used Organic Sea Buckthorn Powder here.
-It has a vivid orange color which complements the clementines.
+It has a vivid orange colour which complements the clementines.

 Sea buckthorn recipes